Also called a computer name, nodename, or sitename, a hostname is the name of a computer or device (host) on a network.

 - Further recommendations on naming a computer are also on RFC 1178.

 A hostname can have uppercase or lowercase characters.
 However, some tools and systems ignore case and consider everything lowercase.
-We recommend always using lowercase characters in hostnames to prevent any possible problems or confusion.
+We recommend always using lowercase characters in hostnames to prevent problems or confusion.

 Should I use "host name" or "hostname" in my writing?